alyssa9koh/smooth_tailed/README.md

 - get higher accuracies
 - get phylo dataset stuff
 - re-scope project for anything to submit to bc of impending deadlines

+# various notes

+general step by step from 197:
+1. import all the stuff
+2. meow